The Grooming Manual

 Pick out the impacted hair with the end of a rat tail comb and then submerge your brushes into a bowl of water with a bit of shampoo.
 After letting them soak for a few minutes, allow them to air dry and voila!
 You now have sparkling clean brushes and fresh roots.

 Constructing a solid regimen for yourself can do wonders to fix hair damage.
 Consistency is key and you will never see any real results without it.
 Set specific wash days for your hair, and organize which products will help you achieve your hair goals for the next month.

 Consider Satin Pillowcases

-This leads to an aggressive session of detangling, which is a nightmare for your hair.
-Avoid the drama and invest in at least two satin pillowcases, changing them every week or so to ensure any sweat or oil from the previous week does not give you acne or irritation.
+This leads to an aggressive session of detangling, which can be a nightmare for your hair.
+Avoid drama and invest in at least two satin pillowcases, changing them every week or so to ensure any sweat or oil from the previous week does not give you acne or irritation.

 Don’t Skip the Conditioner

 Even if your hair is oily, don’t exit the shower without conditioning your hair.
-Shampoo can leave your hair feeling a little dry at times, so it is important to apply conditioner to your ends to keep split ends and dryness from getting worse.
+Shampoo can leave your hair feeling a little dry at times, so it is important to apply a conditioner to your ends to keep split ends and dryness from getting worse.